 Shawn Alex Nemeth (Chair)

 Shawn Alex Nemeth is a gifted speaker, author, coach, and entrepreneur whose life purpose is to help people become the best possible version of themselves.
-Shawn is also the president and CEO of Chester Street Foundation, a nonprofit he founded to shine a light on childhood trauma through education and awareness.
+Shawn is also the Founding Director and CEO of Chester Street Foundation, a nonprofit he founded to shine a light on childhood trauma through education and awareness.
 Having suffered horrific abuse as a child, Shawn became an ordained minister and worship leader, working compassionately to help others heal while the little boy inside suffered in silence.
 In 2009, Shawn was hospitalized with post-traumatic stress disorder and told that severe trauma had been encoded in his brain and body during the years of abuse and neglect.
 But with treatment, courage and self-compassion, Shawn found the strength to recover and thrive; and with renewed clarity, he set out on a mission of providing a voice for traumatized children and educating his community about the issues of childhood trauma.
 In addition to sharing his inspiring story with audiences large and small as a professional speaker and through his organization the Chester Street Foundation, Shawn has also chronicled his experience with raw candor in his book, Thorns of Chester Street.